kmike/text-unidecode/README.rst

 and isounidecode_). unidecode_ is GPL; isounidecode_ uses too much memory, and it didn't support Python 3 when this package was created.

+You can redistribute it and/or modify this port under the terms of either:

+* `Artistic License`_, or
+* GPL or GPLv2+

-This port is licensed under `Artistic License`_ and supports Python 2.7 and 3.3+.
-If you're OK with GPL, use unidecode_ (it has better memory usage and better transliteration quality).
+If you're OK with GPL-only, use unidecode_ (it has better memory usage and better transliteration quality).

+``text-unidecide`` supports Python 2.7 and 3.3+.

 .. _unidecode: https://pypi.python.org/pypi/Unidecode/
 .. _isounidecode: https://pypi.python.org/pypi/isounidecode/